quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 delivery of any data beyond that byte offset.

-When sending another RELIABLE_RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code and the Final Size.
-The receiver MUST close the connection with a connection error of type STREAM_STATE_ERROR.
+When sending another RELIABLE_RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code or the Final Size.
+If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

 Reordering of packets might lead to a RELIABLE_RESET_STREAM frame with a higher Reliable Size to be received after a RELIABLE_RESET_STREAM frame with a lower